 Any mathematics course MAT 101 or higher.
 See your advisor for mathematics requirements or options for your major.
-Business majors must select MAT 111, 201, or above.

 Oral Communication, 3 hours, One of COM 112 or 235.

 School of Nursing and Bachelor of Social Work students meet this requirement by successfully completing their prescribed major courses.